 Are you considering offering financing to your customers but not sure where to begin?
-Have no fear!
-This guide to customer financing will get you familiar with the basics and show you how to increase your business revenue while making it easier for your customers get what they need.
-Keep reading to learn more!
+Getting familiar with the basics is the first step to increasing revenue while making it easier for your customers get what they need.

-Customer financing is an arrangement where a financing provider either loans a customer the amount they need to cover their purchase or pays for it on their behalf.
-The customer then makes payments over time to that provider until their debt has been paid in full or the terms of their agreement have been satisfied.
+This is an arrangement where a financing provider either loans a customer the amount they need to cover their purchase or pays for it on their behalf.
+The customer then makes payments over time to that provider until what they owe has been paid in full or the terms of their agreement have been satisfied.

 While larger retailers sometimes work with banks to establish their own in-store financing programs, that isn’t always an option for small businesses.
 That’s where third-party financing providers come in.
 You can partner with an established provider to give your customers more convenient payment options.
-This strategy has proven profitable for small business owners nationwide.
+This strategy has proven profitable for many small business owners.

-These steps may vary depending on the provider you work with, but this is the general process:
+These steps may vary depending on the provider you work with, but this typically how it works.

 - A customer is ready to check out and wants to use your financing option.

-- They apply (typically online) using their smartphone or an in-store computer.
+- They apply, online or in-store, using their smartphone or an in-store computer.

 - If they’re approved, the provider informs them of their maximum amount along with checkout instructions.